Cicicai379/Shareable/README.md

 ## Resources
 1. Basic Structure built following this tutorial (not quite useful, unless you want to watch a 10 hrs long one): [Link to tutorial](https://www.youtube.com/watch?v=BcsoBVakrTM&list=PL5PR3UyfTWvfhKNQkT3Wgq6QIIWRJyxM3&index=9)
+    **this tutorial is not complete, purchasing the whole thing is 99usd **
 2. Setting up Github: [Link](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)